hannah-nolte/Authorship-Gender-Project/docs/index.md

 ## Clustering Articles based on LIWC Text Modeling

-Next, to test if the text analysis data obtained from LIWC could be used to categorize the articles, we performed k-means clustering.
+Next, to test if the text analysis results obtained from LIWC could be used to categorize the articles, we performed k-means clustering.
 Before doing so, the data was normalized and a principal component analysis (PCA) was performed.

 ### Dimensionality Reduction using PCA